Kistler-Group/sdbus-cpp/docs/using-sdbus-c++.md

       * when created **without** `dont_run_event_loop_thread_t` tag, the proxy **will start** a dedicated event loop thread on that connection;
       * or, when created **with** `dont_run_event_loop_thread_t` tag, the proxy will start **no** event loop thread on that connection.

     * Or we don't care about connnections at all (proxy factory overloads with no connection parameter).
-Under the hood, the proxy creates its own *system bus* connection.
+Under the hood, the proxy creates its own connection, to either the session bus (when in a user context) or the system bus otherwise.
 Additionally:
       * when created **without** `dont_run_event_loop_thread_t` tag, the proxy **will start** a dedicated event loop thread on that connection;
       * or, when created **with** `dont_run_event_loop_thread_t` tag, the proxy will start **no** event loop thread on that connection.